sccn/sccn.github.io/tutorials/10_Group_analysis/component_clustering_tools.md

 coupled) brain area(s).
 For instance, in the interface above, the default residual variance threshold is set to 15%.
-This means that only component that have an equivalent dipole model with less than 15% residual variance will be selected for clustering.
+This means that only component that have an equivalent dipole model with less than 15% of residual variance will be selected for clustering.
 Pressing *OK* will cause the component column to be updated in the main study-editing window.
 Then press *OK* to save your changes.

-*Important note for ICA component clustering*:
+The *Comp.* buttons contains the components for each dataset that will be clustered based on the residual variance threshold selected above.
+You may edit these manually.
+Note that if you change the component selection (by pressing the relevant push button), all datasets with the same subject name and the same session number will also be updated (as these datasets are assumed to have the same ICA components).

+### Multiple ICA decompositions per subject

- Continuous data collected in one task or experiment session are often separated into epochs defining different task conditions (for example, separate sets of epochs time locked to targets and non-targets respectively).
+Continuous data collected in one task or experiment session are often separated into epochs defining different task conditions (for example, separate sets of epochs time-locked to targets and non-targets respectively).
 Datasets from different conditions collected in the same *session* are assumed by the clustering functions to have the same ICA component weights (i.e., the same ICA